Stan Lane

-Wallace Stanfield "Stan" Lane (born August 5, 1953) is an American retired professional wrestler and color commentator.
+Wallace Stanfield Lane (born August 5, 1953) is an American former professional wrestler and color commentator.
 He is best known for his appearances with the Continental Wrestling Association (CWA), Jim Crockett Promotions and World Championship Wrestling (WCW) in the 1980s.
 Primarily a tag team wrestler, Lane held championships including the AWA Southern Tag Team Championship, NWA United States Tag Team Championship, NWA World Tag Team Championship, and SMW Tag Team Championship as part of The Fabulous Ones, The Midnight Express, and The Heavenly Bodies.

 Professional wrestling career

 Championship Wrestling from Florida (1978–1980; 1986–1987)

 Lane was trained by Ric Flair, debuting in 1978.
 He initially wrestled primarily for Championship Wrestling from Florida.